knetikmedia/knetikcloud-csharp-net35-client/docs/GamificationLevelingApi.md

 Update or create a leveling progress record for a user

 If no progress record yet exists for the user, it will be created.
 Otherwise the provided value will be added to it.
 May be negative.
-If progress meets or exceeds the level's max_value it will be marked as earned and a BRE event will be triggered for the <code>BreAchievementEarnedTrigger</code>.
+If progress meets or exceeds the level's max_value it will be marked as earned and a BRE event will be triggered for the <code>BreAchievementEarnedTrigger</code>. <br><br><b>Permissions Needed:</b> LEVELING_ADMIN

 ### Example
 ```csharp